 - Relapse Prevention, Life Skills, Addiction education provided in groups and individual sessions

-- We offer residential, partial hospitalization, and intensive outpatient levels of care.
+- Residential, partial hospitalization, and intensive outpatient levels of care.

 - Peaceful and safe setting located on five acres facing the Pacific Ocean.